Code of Good Behaviour

 Please see below our new Code of Good Behaviour (up-dated 2019)

-All children will get a hard copy of the Code to take home.
-Parents will sign to say that they will abide by the Code.
+At the beginning of every school year, parents and guardians will be asked to consent that they will encourage their child to abide by the Code.
+This will be done digitally.
 First and Second Class children will all sign a contract which will be kept in class

 The Board of Management, Principal and Staff of Scoil Bhríde would like to thank parents and guardians of our pupils for their on-going co-operation and support.
 As a result of your positive attitude most of our pupils are very well behaved.
 We have a policy of encouragement and recognition of good behavior, but we also have expectations of how we wish our pupils to behave.